From the left to right Christophe Reynaud, innovation manager and Bastien Boulnois innovation project manager

 For Philippe Watteau, Director of the CEA Tech List institute, “As a trailblazer in logistics flow management tools, MGI can now count on our expertise in artificial intelligence to develop high-performance solutions that stand out from the competition.
 By integrating our decision-making systems into their tools, MGI will make life easier for operators.
 Our technological know-how will therefore support a key player in port infrastructure.”

 This new service is part of the Smart Port initiative launched by the Aix-Marseille-Provence agglomeration.
-Channel 5 will also increase collaborative work and the port spirit of CCS users.
+Channel 5 will also increase collaborative work and the port spirit of PCS users.